deauthenticate/Discord-OAuth2/README.md

 ## Discord OAuth2

-A fully OAuth2 joiner for discord using oAuth2 workflow.
+A fully automatic OAuth2 joiner for discord using oAuth2 workflow.

 ## Features